LordNoteworthy/windows-internals/windows-internals-6th-ed/chapter-03-system-mechanisms.md

 ### Code Integrity

-- Code integrity is a Windows mechanism that **authenticates** the **integrity** and source of executable images (such as applications, DLLs, or drivers) by validating a digital certificate contained within the image’s resources.
+- Code integrity is a Windows mechanism that **authenticates** the **integrity** and source of executable images (such as apps, DLLs, or drivers) by validating a digital certificate contained within the image’s resources.
 - This mechanism works in conjunction with system policies, defining how signing should be enforced.
 One of these policies is the **Kernel Mode Code Signing (KMCS)** policy, which requires that kernel-mode code be signed with a valid **Authenticode** certificate rooted by one of several recognized code signing authorities, such as *Verisign* or *Thawte*.
 - ⚠️ The KMCS policy is only fully enforced on 64-bit machines